Bill Cosby sexual assault cases: Judith Huth

 In December 2014, Huth filed a lawsuit alleging sexual assault in 1974 at the Playboy Mansion when she was 15 years old.
 It was one of two active lawsuits against Cosby directly alleging sexual assault.
-Even though the incident occurred more than forty years previously, California laws allow alleged child sexual abuse victims to bring their cases forward as an adult.
-Cosby countersued both Huth and her attorney Marc Strecker for legal fees.
-Cosby's attorney contended Huth and her attorney engaged in an extortion attempt before filing a suit.
+Even though the incident occurred more than forty years earlier, California laws allow alleged child sexual abuse victims to bring lawsuits as an adult.
+Cosby countersued Huth and her attorney Marc Strecker for legal fees.
+Cosby's attorney contended Huth and her attorney engaged in an extortion attempt before filing suit.
 Singer's claim was made in a notice of demurrer.
 He also sought sanctions against Huth and Strecker.

 On August 4, 2015, a Los Angeles Superior Court judge ordered Cosby to give a sworn deposition in the lawsuit.
-Another judge refused to dismiss Huth's suit against Cosby and required him to provide a deposition, which was held on October 9 in Boston and lasted 7.5 hours; no further details have been made public.
+Another judge refused to dismiss Huth's suit and required him to provide a deposition, which was held on October 9 in Boston and lasted 7.5 hours; no further details were made public.
 The deposition was sealed until at least December 22, 2015.
 Allred announced that she would be seeking to depose Cosby again.

 Huth was scheduled to give her deposition for Cosby's attorneys on January 29, 2016.
 However, on March 30, Los Angeles Superior Court Judge Craig D. Karlan granted a temporary delay of Cosby's second deposition and any further depositions of Huth.
-Judge Karlan did, however, rule that both sides could continue depositions of other people.
-Allred said she and partner John West planned to take depositions from other women who claim they were abused by Cosby when they were underage, and others.
-Allred was scheduled to give a deposition of Hill, who claimed Cosby sexually assaulted her when she was 16 years old, on April 8.
-Allred also announced that she would be deposing Hugh Hefner sometime in April.
+Judge Karlan allowed both sides to continue depositions of other people.
+Allred said she and partner John West planned to depose other women who claim they were abused by Cosby when underage, and others.
+Allred was scheduled to take the deposition of Hill, who claimed Cosby sexually assaulted her when she was 16 years old, on April 8.
+Allred also announced that she would depose Hugh Hefner in April.

 On April 14, 2016, Cosby's lawyers filed a motion to dismiss Huth's lawsuit claiming that she changed her timeline regarding her "delayed discovery" of psychological injury or illness related to the alleged abuse.
 On April 26, Judge Karlan refused to dismiss the majority of Huth's lawsuit; however, he did dismiss a "negligent infliction of emotional distress" claim.
 "The court is not, at this time, willing to dismiss plaintiff's potentially meritorious claims against defendant based upon mistakes attributable to her former counsel," Karlan wrote.
 Allred said "We are very happy that the Court agreed and we will continue to vigorously fight for a just result for our client."
-Cosby's spokesperson, Monique Pressley, did not immediately comment on the decision.
+Cosby spokesperson Monique Pressley did not immediately comment on the decision.